mesosphere/kubernetes-base-addons/README.md

 You will find the following directories here:

 * `addons/` - containing the actual manifests for addon resources
-* `deployments/` - containing the default addons depending on the Kubernetes version
 * `metadata/` - containing static metadata for the addons in `addons/`
 * `test/` - containing integration tests for the addons in `addons/`